awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

       ```

 1. Update your cluster using `eksctl`, the AWS Management Console, or the AWS CLI\.
+**Important**
+Because Amazon EKS runs a highly available control plane, you can update only one minor version at a time\.
+See [Kubernetes Version and Version Skew Support Policy](https://kubernetes.io/docs/setup/version-skew-policy/#kube-apiserver) for the rationale behind this requirement\.
+Therefore, if your current version is 1\.16 and you want to update to 1\.18, then you must first update your cluster to 1\.17 and then update it from 1\.17 to 1\.18\.
+Make sure that the `kubelet` on your managed and Fargate nodes are at the same Kubernetes version as your control plane before you update\.
+We also recommend that your self\-managed nodes are at the same version as the control plane, though they can be up to one version behind the control plane's current version\.
+updating a cluster from 1\.16 to 1\.17 will fail if you have any AWS Fargate pods that have a `kubelet` minor version earlier than 1\.16\.
+Before updating your cluster from 1\.16 to 1\.17, you need to recycle your Fargate pods so that their `kubelet` is 1\.16 before attempting to update the cluster to 1\.17\.
+You may need to update some of your deployed resources before you can update to 1\.16\.
+For more information, see [Kubernetes 1\.16 update prerequisites](#1-16-prerequisites)\.
+   + \[ `eksctl` \]

-   + `eksctl` – This procedure requires `eksctl` version `0.35.0` or later\.
+     This procedure requires `eksctl` version `0.36.0` or later\.
 You can check your version with the following command:

      ```
      eksctl version
      ```

-     For more information about installing or upgrading `eksctl`, see [Installing or upgrading `eksctl`](eksctl.md#installing-eksctl)\.
+     For more information about installing or updating `eksctl`, see [Installing or upgrading `eksctl`](eksctl.md#installing-eksctl)\.
+You can only use `eksctl` to update a cluster that was created with `eksctl`\.
-**Note**
-This procedure only works for clusters that were created with `eksctl`\.

-     Update your Amazon EKS cluster Kubernetes version one minor version later than its current version with the following command\.
-Replace `<dev>` with your cluster name\.
-Because Amazon EKS runs a highly available control plane, you can update only one minor version at a time\.
-See [Kubernetes Version and Version Skew Support Policy](https://kubernetes.io/docs/setup/version-skew-policy/#kube-apiserver) for the rationale behind this requirement\.
+     Update your Amazon EKS control plane's Kubernetes version one minor version later than its current version with the following command\.
+Replace `<my-cluster>` \(including `<>`\) with your cluster name\.
-**Important**
-You may need to update some of your deployed resources before you can update to 1\.16\.
-For more information, see [Kubernetes 1\.16 upgrade prerequisites](#1-16-prerequisites)\.
-Upgrading a cluster from 1\.16 to 1\.17 will fail if any of your AWS Fargate pods have a kubelet minor version earlier than 1\.16\.
-Before upgrading your cluster from 1\.16 to 1\.17, you need to recycle your Fargate pods so that their kubelet is 1\.16 before attempting to upgrade the cluster to 1\.17\.

      ```
-     eksctl upgrade cluster --name <dev> --approve
+     eksctl upgrade cluster --name <my-cluster> --approve
      ```

-     This process takes several minutes to complete\.
+     The update takes several minutes to complete\.
-   + AWS Management Console
+   + \[ AWS Management Console \]

      1. Open the Amazon EKS console at [https://console\.aws\.amazon\.com/eks/home\#/clusters](https://console.aws.amazon.com/eks/home#/clusters)\.

      1. Choose the name of the cluster to update and choose **Update cluster version**\.

      1. For **Kubernetes version**, select the version to update your cluster to and choose **Update**\.
-**Important**
-Upgrading a cluster from 1\.16 to 1\.17 will fail if any of your AWS Fargate pods have a `kubelet` minor version earlier than 1\.16\.
-Before upgrading your cluster from 1\.16 to 1\.17, you need to recycle your Fargate pods so that their `kubelet` is 1\.16 before attempting to upgrade the cluster to 1\.17\.
-You may need to update some of your deployed resources before you can update to 1\.16\.
-For more information, see [Kubernetes 1\.16 upgrade prerequisites](#1-16-prerequisites)\.
-**Important**
-Because Amazon EKS runs a highly available control plane, you can update only one minor version at a time\.
-See [Kubernetes Version and Version Skew Support Policy](https://kubernetes.io/docs/setup/version-skew-policy/#kube-apiserver) for the rationale behind this requirement\.
-Therefore, if your current version is 1\.16 and you want to upgrade to 1\.18, then you must first upgrade your cluster to 1\.17 and then upgrade it from 1\.17 to 1\.18\.
-If you try to update directly from 1\.16 to 1\.18, then the update version command throws an error\.

      1. For **Cluster name**, type the name of your cluster and choose **Confirm**\.

-**Note**
-The cluster update should finish in a few minutes\.
+        The update takes several minutes to complete\.
-   + AWS CLI
+   + \[ AWS CLI \]

      1. Update your cluster with the following AWS CLI command\.
-Substitute your cluster name and desired Kubernetes minor version\.
-**Important**
-You may need to update some of your deployed resources before you can update to 1\.16\.
-For more information, see [Kubernetes 1\.16 upgrade prerequisites](#1-16-prerequisites)\.
-Upgrading a cluster from 1\.16 to 1\.17 will fail if any of your AWS Fargate pods have a kubelet minor version earlier than 1\.16\.
-Before upgrading your cluster from 1\.16 to 1\.17, you need to recycle your Fargate pods so that their kubelet is 1\.16 before attempting to upgrade the cluster to 1\.17\.
-**Important**
-Because Amazon EKS runs a highly available control plane, you can update only one minor version at a time\.
-See [Kubernetes Version and Version Skew Support Policy](https://kubernetes.io/docs/setup/version-skew-policy/#kube-apiserver) for the rationale behind this requirement\.
-Therefore, if your current version is 1\.16 and you want to upgrade to 1\.18, then you must first upgrade your cluster to 1\.17 and then upgrade it from 1\.17 to 1\.18\.
-If you try to update directly from 1\.16 to 1\.18, then the update version command throws an error\.
+Replace the `<example-values>` \(including `<>`\) with your own\.

         ```
-        aws eks --region <region-code> update-cluster-version --name <my-cluster> --kubernetes-version <1.18>
+        aws eks update-cluster-version \
+         --region <region-code> \
+         --name <my-cluster> \
+         --kubernetes-version <1.18>
         ```

-        The output is as follows:
+        Output:

         ```
         {